 More than that, how many people did know Tiffany released an album on September 21?

 I didn’t…until the official video of her single, “Worlds Away” popped out on YouTube a few weeks ago.

 Songs maintain satisfying quality.
 Many songs were composed to impress Tiffany’s powerful and dramatic vocal performance during the chorus like “Worlds Away”, “Pieces of Me”, and “King of Lies”.
-Tiffany’s voice keeps the identity and makes the difference in the songs that could be similar with others.
+Tiffany’s voice keeps the identity and makes a difference in the songs that could be similar to others.

 OVERALL POINTS: 80/100

 - Strong songs: “Worlds Away”, “Beautiful”, “Starting Over”, “Heartbeat Away”, “The Fall”

 EXTRA (NOT COUNTED TOWARD THE OVERALL POINTS)